ajorg/cros-updates/README.md

 # cros-updates
 Notify of Chrome OS Updates

+**Update:** The Chrome version is back in the metadata, and I've added a feature to lookup the product name so that updates come as `Samsung Galaxy Chromebook updated to 103.0.5060.132` instead of `Kohaku-jpzq updated to 14816.131.0`.

-**Update:** Google broke this around 2pm Pacific on September 22, 2020 by removing most of the meta-data from the response.
+~~**Update:** Google broke this around 2pm Pacific on September 22, 2020 by removing most of the metadata from the response.
 I've temporarily moved this to using the Chrome OS version instead of the Chrome version.
-It doesn't tell the same story, but at least it works.
+It doesn't tell the same story, but at least it works.~~

 ## Overview
 This project contains a module and AWS Lambda function that notifies me